Nagakiran1/Crowd-Counting-CNN-density-based/README.md

 # Crowd-Counting
 Project is to count the number group of people in an image and to count number of persons associated with each group.
 Here two enhanced Convolutional models have used in building effective crowd counting architecture.

-Crowd counting and Analysis have a plethora of real-world applications such as planning emergency evacuations in case of fire outbreaks, calamitous events, etc. and making informed decisions on the basis of the number of people such as water, food planning, detecting congestion etc

 Objectives in Building Crowd Counting model:-
 ```